classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 2. `eventmie-pro-web installer` - This is **eventmie-pro WEB-INSTALLER**, to install Eventmie-pro via the web interface.

->{info} Web-installer installs everything including - Laravel Framework + Eventmie Pro package + Database + all other composer dependencies.
+>{primary} Web-installer installs everything including - Laravel Framework + Eventmie Pro package + Database + all other composer dependencies.
 So if you're not a developer, you can use web-installer to install Eventmie Pro easily in few clicks.

 Follow these simple steps for getting started with web-installer.